GuitarMusashi616/LuaList/README.md

 * ```assertEqual(5,5), assertRaises("error", assert, false)```
 util comes with test functions
 * ```args(num, "number", str, "string", b, "bool?", List(), List)```
-will error if num not number, str not string, b not bool or nil, or List not type List
+will error if num not number, str not string, b not bool or nil, or List() not of type List

 #### OOP Features